-The journey up through inland South Africa, Botswana, across the Okavango Delta and into Zambia is worthy of its own blog piece – I will not attempt to do it any injustice here.
+The journey up through inland South Africa, Botswana, across the Okavango Delta, and into Zambia is worthy of its own blog post – I will not attempt to do it any justice here.
 Entering the space where many smiles, laughs, and sweat were to be shared, the team dove straight into four days of intensive teamwork, many hours of hard labor, blistered hands, and paint-covered pants to build and bring back to life this change-maker campsite.

-I am grateful to have been afforded the opportunity to take part in such a holistic project, to have been able to contribute some of my knowledge, learnings, and experiences.
-Through running the eco-enterprise workshops and many other situations of ‘holding space’ or control large groups of participants, I have gained an abundance of learning and insights.
+I am grateful to have been afforded the opportunity to take part in such a holistic project and to have been able to contribute some of my knowledge, learnings, and experiences.
+Through running the eco-enterprise workshops and many other situations of ‘holding space’ or organsing large groups of participants, I have gained an abundance of learning and insights.